 It is common to begin by only betting on your favourite sport, which is advisable for beginners, as is starting with small bets.
 But the more you learn about sports betting, the more you will enjoy betting on different sports.
 Sports betting is not about luck, it requires strategy, research and tact to be successful and even then results can sometimes be decided on the smallest of margins.
 It is not always smart to bet on your favourite team as emotional bias can get in the way of clear thinking about a particular game.

 When done responsibly, sports betting can be very enjoyable and entertaining.
-It can also be very fun getting together with your mates and placing a wager.
+It can also be very fun getting together with your mates and placing a wager on available free bets such as these.

 Added dimension to the game